najamelan/futures_ringbuf/README.md

 ### Dependencies

 This crate has few dependencies.
-Cargo will automatically handle it's dependencies for you.
+Cargo will automatically handle its dependencies for you.

 There are no optional features.